 It’s normal to go through a grieving process following a divorce or breakup, just as you would after the death of a loved one.
 While you may acknowledge that few things are as stressful or upsetting as a divorce (for example, the loss of a close family member), It’s still all too easy to forget that you have the right to grieve and mourn.
 You may find yourself at a loss for what to do next if you skip the grieving process.

 2. Medical Issues

 According to studies, men experience more health issues following a separation or divorce.
 The psychiatric and medical communities are divided on whether this is related to the resumption of poor habits or some other undiscovered cause.
 However, the reality remains that most men’s health deteriorates shortly after a divorce.

 3. Finding Their Way

-Men must spend time finding themselves, understanding out who they are alone, in addition to dealing with the stress of the loss of a relationship.
+Men must spend time finding themselves, and understanding who they are alone, in addition to dealing with the stress of the loss of a relationship.
 Men are far more likely than women to belong to few or no groups or activities, and they view themselves as half of a couple.
 They don’t know who they are without their spouse when they are abruptly alone.